oxipay/oxidocs/docs/platforms/woocommerce.md

 **Merchant ID**: Identifies your business and provided as part of your onboarding.

 **API Key**: Code used to verify that payment requests from your site are valid.

-##Updating Plugin##

-You can update your WooCommerce Oxipay plugin to a newer version by following the installation instructions outlined above.